-A licensee must submit a preliminary report on the archaeological excavation to the National Monuments Service of the Department of Culture, Heritage and the Gaeltacht and the National Museum of Ireland (NMI) not later than four weeks after the completion of the excavation.
+A licensee must submit a preliminary report on the archaeological excavation to the National Monuments Service of the Department of Housing, Local Government and Heritage and the National Museum of Ireland (NMI) not later than four weeks after the completion of the excavation.

 In the case of a multi-season excavation a preliminary report must be submitted at the end of each season.